 One of the guiding principles of The New Zealand Health Strategy is equitable access for all New Zealanders to a comprehensive range of health and disability services.
-With over 600,000 people living and working in rural areas, the services we provide on the mobile surgical unit – Te Waka Hauora are clearly focussed on ensuring these patients are treated where they live and work.
+With more than 750,000 people living and working in rural areas, the services we provide on the Mobile Surgical Unit – Te Waka Hauora are clearly focussed on ensuring these patients are treated where they live and work.
 Our promise is to deliver a safe, friendly and quality-driven service.

 Services We Deliver

-Mobile Health provides a wide range of services to support rural health in all areas of New Zealand.
-In total there are four broad service categories and while they are reported separately, each is closely inter-linked.
-Mobile Health is uniquely positioned to provide the following services on a national basis
+Mobile Health provides a wide range of services to support rural health in all areas of Aotearoa New Zealand.
+In total there are three broad service categories and while they are reported separately, each is closely inter-linked.
+Mobile Health is uniquely positioned to provide the following services on a national basis.

 - Rural Health Education Hub